Fees and Insurance

 - Midland’s Choice

 Insurance companies may have distinct guidelines for the degree and/or licensure backgrounds of clinicians they choose to include on their provider panels.
 In addition, some of our providers may have reached volume capacity with certain insurance companies.
-When making your first appointment, please discuss your coverage with the Office Coordinator, and we will help ensure you are matched with an appropriately credentialed clinician.
+When making your first appointment, please discuss your coverage with the Client Care Coordinator, and we will help ensure you are matched with an appropriately credentialed clinician.

 - Do I have a deductible?